Dental Implants Cleburne

 Understanding the Cost of Dental Implants

 Our dental implant treatments are custom-designed for each patient based on their particular needs, and because of this, there is no fixed price for the procedure.
 When you come to see us for a consultation, we’ll go over all pricing information so you’ll know exactly what to expect.
-While implants do tend to cost more upfront compared to other replacements, they are designed to last for decades, which often helps patients save money in the long run.
+While dental implants do tend to cost more upfront compared to other tooth replacements, they are designed to last for decades, which often helps patients save money in the long run.
 In comparison, bridges and dentures usually need to be replaced every five to seven years on average.